VirtualBrightPlayz/cbre/index.md

 ### Brush Tool - adding geometry

-Before you add in new geometry, I recommend browsing for the texture you want to use by browsing for it with the button in the right panel.
+Before you add in new geometry, I recommend selecting the texture you want to use by browsing for it with the button in the right panel.

 To add in new geometry, you will need to create a brush using the `Brush Tool`.
 You can find it on the toolbar on the left.